sourcegraph/openctx/provider/github/README.md

 # GitHub provider for OpenCtx

-This is a context provider for [OpenCtx](https://openctx.org) that fetches contents from web pages by URL for use as context.
+This is a context provider for [OpenCtx](https://openctx.org) that fetches pull requests and issues contents from GitHub.

 ## Usage